 In order to setup VPC Peering, you would need to make sure that the CIDR blocks are not overlapping.
 From https://docs.aws.amazon.com/vpc/latest/peering/vpc-peering-basics.html.

 Given that once the CIDR Block is set for a VPC, it cannot be changed, it is really important to pick the CIDR block with IP ranges that do not overlap with the IP ranges of other VPCs to which you want to setup peering connections.
+For example, if you had a heroku PostgreSQL instance that you wish to ingest data from and add it to your Datacoral installation, you should check the instructions here to make sure to pick a CIDR block that does not overlap with that used by heroku PostgreSQL.

 For more details on how to setup VPC peering, see here.